targomo/targomo-java/README.md

 ### 0.1.8
 - Added the multigraph attribute multigraphLayerCustomGeometryMergeAggregation which allows using custom layer aggregation types for tiled serializations.
 The possible values are defined on MultiGraphGeometryMergeAggregationType.
+- New multiGraphReferencedStatisticIds parameter in TravelOptions used in Statistics service
+- Updated parameters for MultiGraphAggregationType.MATH
+- Renaming all references of ignoreOutlier to ignoreOutliers to make it consistent with the RequestConfigurationParser of the core service

 ### 0.1.7
 - Added the multigraph aggregation type "NONE" for the cases that the response layers aren't merged into one